joonas-fi/joonas.fi/blog/_posts/2020/2020-03-21-covid-19-and-the-worlds-refusal-to-blame-china.md

-But this situation really grinds my gears to see the world pump out a continuous stream of news articles and individuals discussing about the coronavirus and I don't think I've seen more than one media outlet to assign any blame to China.
+But this situation really grinds my gears to see the world pump out a continuous stream of news articles and individuals discussing about the coronavirus and I don't think I've seen more than handful individuals or more than one media outlet assign any blame to China.
 I wrote this post as a therapy for myself.

 ![](/images/2020/covid-grinds-my-gears.jpg)